 The Okauchee Lake Sailing School prides itself on providing a safe, fun, informative, memorable experience to all students.
 We reflect these qualities through our instructors.
-Our instructors are experienced sailors who know sailors (young and old) and how to best instruct to fulfill their goals.
+Our instructors are experienced and know how to coach sailors, of all ages, to help them achieve their goals.

-Below is a some more information on our current staff.
+Below is a some more information on our 2017 staff.

 Head Coach: Tom Groskopf